anishmonachan/Intern_task/README.md

 At accept(), a new socket is created that is distinct from the named socket.
 This new socket is used solely for communication with this particular client.

-Limitations of the server code: The server code above can only interact with one client.
-If you try to connect with a second terminal it simply won’t reply to the new client.
-To let the server interact with multiple clients you need to use multi-threading.
-We rebuild the server script to accept multiple client connections:
+Limitations of the server code: The server code above can only interact with one client.in order to connect with a second terminal it simply won’t reply to the new client.
+To let the server interact with multiple clients, need to use multi-threading and rebuild the server script to accept multiple client connections: